Firagoras/evaluate-news-nlp/README.md

-# Evaluate a text with Natural Language Processing
+# Evaluate an Article with Natural Language Processing

 ## About the Project